jhun0324/webscrapping/README.md

 Chromedriver

 Download the [Chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-In order to use the selenium webdriver, we have to download drivers for the browswer we will use.
-We chose Chrome for this program.
 After downloading, **place the Chromedriver module in the same folder as scrape.py**.
+This is used for selenium.

 Finally, you may run the file.